 - Up next, click Disk Utility and choose Quit Disk Utility.

 Now, go ahead with the instructions to install macOS options.
 Along the way, choose Macintosh HD as the installation disk and click Install.

-Especially when dealing with an issue of such magnitude, it pays to have multiple alternatives so that you don’t get stuck into a limbo, does’t it?
+Especially when dealing with an issue of such magnitude, it pays to have multiple alternatives so that you don’t get stuck, doesn’t it?

-You may also like to explore:
+You may also like to read:

-- Best Places to Buy a Refurbished or Used MacBook
+- Best places to buy a Refurbished or used MacBook

 - iPhone keeps disconnecting from Mac?
 7 Fixes

 - How to undo and redo on Mac

 Readers like you help support iGeeksBlog.
 When you make a purchase using links on our site, we may earn an affiliate commission.
 Read Disclaimer.